How much does LLC formation cost in Texas?

 Ongoing annual costs for Texas LLCs

 After formation, recurring expenses begin to maintain your Texas LLC's good standing.
 You need to budget for several ongoing obligations that keep your business compliant.
-Miss any of these deadlines and you'll face administrative dissolution, reinstatement fees, or loss of ability to conduct business.
+Miss any of these deadlines and you could face administrative dissolution, reinstatement fees, or loss of the ability to conduct business.
+Reinstatement after a tax forfeiture costs $75 (Form 801), while reinstatement after an involuntary termination costs $75 (Form 811) and after a voluntary termination costs $15 (Form 811), per the Form 801 instructions and Form 811 instructions.
 Key annual requirements include:

-• Registered agent fees: $99-$300+ annually if using professional service (free if self-service)
+• Registered agent fees: $99 to $300+ annually if using a professional service (free if self-service)

-• Local business licenses: $50-$500 for regulated activities, renewal frequency varies by city
+• Local business licenses: $50 to $500 for regulated activities; renewal frequency varies by city

 • Professional services: Accountant for franchise tax preparation, legal updates as needed